Are snake traps humane?

 Snakes are attracted to certain smells, like fish.
 Knowing this can help you to find the right bait to trap your snakes.

 As an alternative, you can also find commercial products that mimic the smell of live bait that snakes would like to eat.
 These are worth considering, not just when you want to trap a snake but when you want to lure it out of its hiding place.

 You don’t want to have to trap snakes, but sometimes you can’t help but have to do it.

-This could be because you don’t want snakes entering your property and killing your chickens or rabbits, or perhaps because they’re venomous and pose a real danger to you and your family or pets.
+This could be because you have seen signs you have a snake in your yard, but you don’t want snakes entering your property and killing your chickens or rabbits, or perhaps because they’re venomous and pose a real danger to you and your family or pets.

 In this article, we’ve looked at some of the best snake traps on the market.
 We’ve also provided you with information on how to deal with snakes when they’re in hiding and you need to get them out so that you can trap them easier.

 When trapping a snake, make sure that you stay safe, wear protective clothing, and call a professional if you’re not sure of how to go about the process, or if you’re dealing with a particularly aggressive or venomous snake.